alkiranet/terraform-provider-alkira/docs/resources/connector_azure_expressroute.md

 Required:

 - `credential_id` (String) An opaque identifier generated when storing Azure VNET credentials.
-- `express_route_circuit_id` (String) ExpressRoute circuit ID from Azure.
+- `expressroute_circuit_id` (String) ExpressRoute circuit ID from Azure.
 ExpresRoute Circuit should have a private peering connection provisioned, also an valid authorization key associated with it.
 - `loopback_subnet` (String) A `/26` subnet from which loopback IPs would be used to establish underlay VXLAN GPE tunnels.
 - `name` (String) User provided connector instance name.